quaoz/SchoolStuff/src/main/java/com/github/quaoz/common/sorts/README.md

 ## Dual-pivot quick sort

 - Modified quick sort
-- May be faster than quick sort in some scenarios
+- Faster in most scenarios

 ## Intro sort

 - Runs very well on all sized data sets
 - Combination of insertion, quick and heap sort
+-

+## Dual-pivot intro sort

+- Modified intro sort using dual-pivot quick sort
+- Faster in scenarios where the data is random

 ## Tim sort